 Carrie lives in Mobile with her wife Mary Kendall and their three daughters: Maggie, Sadie, and Mary Frank.

 The Self-Care Dare launches June 2026.
-Get on the list to be the first to know when it drops — and get early access to the companion app.
+Get on the list to be first.